Contactless Payment Cards

 transit vending machines is not required.

-CVM stands for Cardholder Verification Method, therefore, method to verify (authenticate) the cardholder
+stands for Cardholder Verification Method, therefore, method to verify (authenticate

 as allowed CVM.
 So no CVM in this context means "no PIN".